Why Are the Emirates (UAE) Supporting the RSF?

 Paving the Way for RSF

-In the months leading up to the war, UAE-affiliated networks intensified efforts to fortify RSF’s presence on social media, laying the groundwork for the militia’s desinformation and misinformation campaigns.
-At the onset of the war, a Dubai-based expert team managed RSF’s media and propaganda, portraying the militia favorably to European decision-makers.
+In the months leading up to the war, UAE-affiliated networks intensified efforts to fortify RSF’s presence on social media, laying the groundwork for the militia’s des-information and misinformation campaigns.
+At the onset of the war, a Dubai-based expert team managed RSF’s media and propaganda, portraying the militia favourably to European decision-makers.

 MBZ met with the leaders of Chad and Ethiopia, garnering support for the RSF, and paved the way for pompous visits by Hemedti in the countries of the „Belt of Bribes“ to which MBZ had payed billions for their cooperation.
 (The Belt of Bribes: Djibouti and Ethiopia, and Kenya, Uganda, CAR and Chad).